rgknp/AIDayLabs/lab02.3-logging_chat_conversations/3_Cosmos.md

 Now that we've created our middleware, we have to call it from the `ConfigureServices` method within our Startup class (with the rest of our middleware).

-Since middleware is executed in the order it apepars within `ConfigureServices`, we will add it after our middleware for `UserState` and `ConversationState`, but before our `RegExpRecognizerMiddleware`.
+Since middleware is executed in the order it appears within `ConfigureServices`, we will add it after our middleware for `UserState` and `ConversationState`, but before our `RegExpRecognizerMiddleware`.
 Do you know why?

 Hint: it has something to do with if a user requests the history.